What Solar Power Incentives Does Your State Offer?

 States That Have Solar Power Incentives

 We’ll go ahead and save you some time by listing out the states that currently have solar power incentives in the form of rebates, tax exemptions, tax deductions and tax credits.
 Keep in mind, more states could make incentives available so always check even if your state isn’t on the list.

-One thing to look into in states that don’t offer rebates and tax incentives is solar renewable energy certificate programs.
+One thing to look into in states that don’t offer rebates and tax incentives is solar renewable energy certificate programs (SREC), sometimes known as a Solar Renewable Energy Credit.
+Which allows users to enroll their solar system with the relevant state agencies, that will monitor the energy output of the system.
 With these certificate programs, local utilities will purchase the certificates a homeowner earns for the clean energy they produce.
 There are also net metering programs to lower monthly energy expenses as well as loan programs in some states that will make financing a solar project more affordable.